rust-lang/rust/text/0000-language-semver.md

 - The treatment of hygiene in macros is uneven (see [#22462], [#24278]).
 In some cases, changes here may be backwards compatible, or may be more appropriate only with explicit opt-in (or perhaps an alternate macro system altogether).
-- The layout of data structures is expected to change over time unless they are annotated with a `#[repr(C)]` attribute.
 - Lints will evolve over time (both the lints that are enabled and the precise cases that lints catch).
 We expect to introduce a [means to limit the effect of these changes on dependencies][#1029].